-Shadows II 210, made up of bright red and black, is an original print that exemplifies the characteristics of the Shadows II series.
-Andy Warhol said, “Someone asked me if I thought they were art and I said no…disco décor.”
+Speaking about Shadows, Warhol said, “Someone asked me if I thought they were art and I said no…disco décor.”
 According to previous MOCA director Philippe Vergne, Warhol said he “dreamed” of having the Shadows works installed in Studio 54.
-Playing on this idea, it seemed that Warhol felt as if this series was reminiscent of wallpaper (alluding back to his Cow wallpaper from the late sixties), which was exemplified when he later staged a fashion shoot with his Shadows II series as the backdrop.
+Playing on this idea, it seemed that Warhol felt as if this series was reminiscent of wallpaper (alluding back to his Cow wallpaper from the late sixties), which was exemplified when he later staged a fashion shoot with his Shadows series as the backdrop.
 Warhol gives the prints a sparkly effect by adding diamond dust, making them all the more suitable to adorn the walls of a disco club.

-Warhol himself never saw all 102 panels of the Shadows suite together.
-He left no instructions on the order in which to hang them and since the pieces are not numbered, they can be hung at random.
-Perhaps leaving room for play, he allowed viewers to have a new experience each time the panels are installed.
-This idea evokes a new concept, which is not seen in any of Warhol’s other works, as most of his pieces, although are made in a series, are meant to hang individually.
+Vergne also said that Warhol himself never saw all 102 panels of the Shadows suite together.
+He left no instructions on the order in which to hang them and since the pieces are not numbered, they are meant to be hung at random as the artist intended.
+Perhaps leaving room for play, Warhol allowed viewers to have a new experience each time the panels are installed.
+This idea evokes a new concept, which is not seen in any of Warhol’s other works, as most of his pieces, although organized into portfolios, can stand alone as a complete work.

 This piece was just one of many that Warhol created from a shadowy photograph in his studio.
 Although Warhol undermined the artistic quality of this series, many viewers felt that the cumulative effect of the numerous prints hung together was powerful and truly something new.
-This series, created in the last decade of Warhol’s life, marks a shift in Warhol’s artistry from his earlier pop art works of mass-produced objects and glamorous celebrities to this mysterious abstract art that defined his later career.
+This series, created in the last decade of Warhol’s life, marks a shift in Warhol’s artistry from his earlier Pop Art works of mass-produced objects and glamorous celebrities to a mysterious foray into abstract subject matter.